JeffreyWerth/AWS-Architecture-Model-Repository/SysML Diagram Types/SysML Diagrams..md

 ## Structural Diagrams

-The elements in a structure diagram represent the meaningful concepts of a system, and may include abstract, real world and implementation concepts; ENTERPRISE EA Team will only be responsible to use the following structural diagrams:
+The elements in a structure diagram represent the meaningful concepts of a system, and may include abstract, real world and implementation concepts; the following structural diagram are part of the SysML standard:
 • Block Definition Diagrams
 • Internal Block Diagrams
+    - Parametric Diagrams
 • Package Diagrams

-For the mapping of Structural Diagrams to DoDAF 2.02 Products reference Figure 1; for DoDAF 2.02 View content requirements, review Appendix B (DoDAF Package Views).

-## Block Definition Diagrams (bdd)
+## Block Definition Diagram (bdd)

 A Block Definition Diagram is a static structural diagram that shows system components, their contents (Properties, Behaviors, Constraints), Interfaces, and relationships.
 • Blocks can be recursively decomposed ("nested") into Parts by alternating between Block Definition Diagram (BDD) definitions and Internal Block Diagram (IBD) usages (See Usage Notes TBD.)